Michelle Herman, of Melville, has been traveling to Israel and...

 As the anniversary of Hamas’ attack against Israel that killed 1,200 people arrives Monday, the Jewish community on Long Island is convulsed with angst, anger, pain, division and in some cases resolve during a time when the conflict — instead of winding down — may be turning into a regional war.

-Muslims in the region are equally distraught as the death toll — now nearly 42,000 in Gaza, according to Health Ministry officials there — keeps growing.
-They are planning solidarity events, including a pro-Palestinian rally Sunday at the Long Island Rail Road parking lot in Amityville.
+Muslims in the region are equally distraught as the death toll — now nearly 42,000 in Gaza, according to Hamas-run Health Ministry officials there — keeps growing.
+They are planning solidarity events, including a pro-Palestinian rally held on Sunday at the Long Island Rail Road parking lot in Amityville.

-She is torn apart by the violence that doesn’t seem to stop in Gaza and now is spreading to Lebanon and Syria.
+She is torn apart by the violence that doesn’t seem to stop in Gaza and now is spreading to Lebanon.

-Hamas' attack was one of the biggest massacres of Jews since the Holocaust.
+Hamas' attack was the biggest massacre of Jews since the Holocaust.
 Israel has been on the offensive since.
 Last month, it stepped up its campaign by killing top Hezbollah leaders, including Hassan Nasrallah, and launching a ground incursion in Lebanon.
 Hezbollah is a powerful Shia Muslim political party and armed group that is based in Lebanon, backed by Iran and hostile to Israel.

 In response to Israel's attacks on Hezbollah, Iran joined the fray last week, firing nearly 200 missiles into Israel; most of them were intercepted.
 Experts contend the combustible situation has the potential to morph into a full-scale regional war.